dwwest/riscalab_gitclinic/README.md

 2) Configure your ssh keys so your Github account can recongize your computer/ account on the Rockefeller cluster
     a) On the github website, go to "Settings" > "SSH and GPG keys" > "New SSH key"
-    b) On your computer or on the cluster, open the command line and run the following command cat ~/.ssh/id_rsa.pub
+    b) On your COMPUTER open the command line and run the following command cat ~/.ssh/id_rsa.pub
+       On the CLUSTER open the command line and run the following commands cd ~/.ssh/
+       If you have a file called "id_ed25519.pub" run the following command cat id_ed25519.pub
+       If you don't have a file called "id_ed25519.pub" create it with the following command ssh-keygen -t ed25519 -C "<YOUR_GITHUB_EMAIL_HERE>"
+        [IT WILL ASK FOR FILENAME DON'T TYPE ANYTHING JUST HIT ENTER] cat id_ed25519.pub
     c) Copy the output and paste into the "Key" window on the GitHub add ssh key page and hit "Add SSH Key"

 3) On the command line, navigate to the folder you want up on GitHub using the cd command